Maximizing Compensation in a Personal Injury Lawsuit

 It is also critical to be honest with the treating provider so your credibility does not become an issue later on.
 Do not exaggerate or downplay your injuries.
 By ensuring your injuries are well-documented, you can ask for a higher settlement.
 You should be able to ask for recovery of all medical expenses related to your injury, so there is no downside to seeking medical attention.
 You should also strictly follow any treatment plan recommended by your doctor.

-Assess The Value Of Your Claim
+Assess the Value of Your Claim

 After you have identified the damages, the next important step is to value them.
 You may have receipts and invoices for some medical expenses, but valuing some damages can be difficult.
-For example, it is tricky assigning a dollar amount to emotional losses or disability.
-However, once you have fully assessed your claim and accounted for all your damages, you can be armed with an estimate that will help maximize your compensation.
+For example, it is tricky to assign a dollar amount to emotional losses or disability.
+However, once you have fully assessed your harm and accounted for all your damages, you can be armed with an estimate that will help maximize your compensation.
 This process will also ensure you claim every category of damages to which you are entitled, which will help earn you a sizeable settlement.

 At Cava Law Firm, our personal injury attorneys are well-versed in assessing the value of claims and advising clients on when to accept a settlement that is fair and reasonable.
-Schedule a free consultation today to get started on your own claim: at (413) 737-3430 or (413) 781-CAVA (2282).
+Schedule a free consultation today to get started on your own claim: at (413) 737-3430 or (413) 281-CAVA (2282).

-File Your Claim As Soon As Possible
+File Your Claim as Soon as Possible

 There are a couple of problems with waiting too long to file a claim.
 First, evidence can get stale.
 People’s memories can fade, videos can get deleted, and it gets harder to provide details the longer you wait to file a claim.
 Providing those details can have a direct impact on the amount of settlement you receive.
 Therefore, it is advisable to move as quickly as possible.

 Second, there is a statute of limitations, which provides a deadline for filing a lawsuit.
 If you wait too long, you might not be able to file your claim and you completely lose the chance to seek recovery.
-Filing your case as early as practicable ensures you have time to gather evidence and build a strong case to get fully compensated.
+Filing your case as early as practicable ensures you have time to gather evidence and build a strong case to get truly compensated.

 Be Patient